ipa320/RosTooling.github.io/docu/LearnRosSystemModels.md

 In [RosSystem description](RosSystemModelDescription.md) we explain the format of a system and the editor will support you to write the model properly.

 The first that must be given is a name and then a ":" is required.
-In the next line, you must add identation and you can press the keys "Ctrl" + Space bar for help.
+In the next line, you must add indentation and you can press the keys "Ctrl" + Space bar for help.
 Then we will define the nodes that compose the system.
 Here under "from" we will link our previously created nodes, the grammar for the references is **PackageName.NodeName**.

 ![alt text](images/01_learn_rossystemmodels.gif)